Ddjalex/AdBudgetData/replit.md

 The application uses a custom PHP class to interact with the Facebook Marketing API:

 - `__construct($accountId)`: Initialize API with specific account ID
+- `discoverAdAccounts()`: Auto-discovers all Ad Accounts linked to the access token via `/me/adaccounts`
 - `getCampaigns()`: Fetches all campaigns with budget and spend data
 - `getAdSets($campaignId)`: Retrieves ad sets for a specific campaign
 - `getAds($adSetId)`: Gets ads for a specific ad set